yc3404/Carto_coding/README.md

 + RMarkdown code and report

-  carto_coding.Rmd and carto_coding.html are the code and report for this task.
+  coding_test.Rmd and coding_test.html are the code and report for this task.
 You can use     RStudio or Markdown reader to open the Rmd file.
 The html file can be opened via a web browser.

   The goal of this take home is to build a model that predicts tip amount for a new ride sharing company in NYC based on the New York taxi data.